Best Cash Envelope Wallet Systems

-The Cash Envelope Wallet by AuthenticU ($24.95) is as close to a Dave Ramsey wallet as I could find.
+The Cash Envelope Wallet by AuthenticU (as low as $32.95) is as close to a Dave Ramsey wallet as I could find.
 The main difference is there aren’t envelopes, but a filing system for your cash.
 I actually like this as opening and closing envelopes in the checkout line can be tedious, especially if you have to pull bills out of multiple envelopes for one transaction.

 If you already have a wallet that you love and just need a simple envelope system, this Cash Envelope Book by Jenny Lynn Paper ($18) is perfect.
 This is also for envelopes that are stored at home.